-When deciding whether or not to appoint an attorney on behalf of a child, the court considers the nature and adequacy of the evidence to be presented by the parties and the availability of other methods of obtaining information, including social service organizations and evaluations by mental health professions, as well as resources for payment.
+When deciding whether or not to appoint an attorney for a child, the court considers the nature and adequacy of the evidence presented by the parties, the availability of other methods of obtaining information (like social service organizations and mental health evaluations), and resources available for payment.

 It is common for both parties to be responsible for paying the attorney fees for their child’s attorney, including the initial retainer.
 However, that does not necessarily mean that they would be equally (50/50) responsible.
 If you are interested in your child having representation in a pending matter or if an attorney has already been appointed on behalf of your child, it is very important to speak to an experienced attorney, as soon as possible.